 To this day, my left eye squints a little bit more than the right, is slightly more hooded because of the paralysis’ effect on my muscles, and my smile looks like it was mod podged onto my face in some avant-garde art project.
 Then we get to my nose — the one that’s exactly like my dad’s, which isn’t a problem, I just think it would be cuter as a ski slope.
 I’d love to not have a double chin, or a weak chin, or some extra skin until my chin that blends what would be my jawline into my neck seamlessly.
 And then we circle on back to my mouth, because, given the opportunity, I absolutely would not turn down veneers.

 To be dysphoric is to have dysmorphia and some days are harder than others, but I know I’m not alone in my light fixation on my appearance.
 What stops me from moving forward with what could be a number of irreversible decisions that would leave me unrecognizable to my friends and loved ones is the same thing that stops me from doing anything I really want to do: money.
 I think you’d agree with me in that money is a gigantic factor in the decision-making matrix.
-I’m not sure I’ll ever be financially stable enough as a freelance writer in an expensive city to afford my extreme makeover, but I wanted to know how other lay-people accomplished their bodily dreams…so I asked.
+I’m not sure I’ll ever be financially stable enough as a freelance writer in an expensive city to afford my extreme makeover, but I wanted to know how other lay-people accomplished their bodily dreams…so I asked, how do people afford plastic surgery?
+Here’s what four women had to say about the cost of plastic surgery for them, personally:

 (Some names have been changed at the request of the interviewees.)